 Music is an integral part of school life and its value is recognised.
 As such, at Millbrook, we have a dedicated music room large enough for whole class teaching and for the safe storage of instruments and for instrument lessons.
 We are fortunate enough to have a Music Specialist who is able to provide continued professional development for teachers and enrichment opportunities for our pupils.

-At Millbrook, music learning is a classroom-based participatory and inclusive approach.
+At Millbrook, music learning is a classroom-based participatory and inclusive approach and is taught through the 'Music Express' scheme of work.
 During lessons, pupils are actively involved in using and developing their singing voices, using body percussion and whole-body actions, and learning to handle and play classroom instruments effectively to create and express their own and other’s music.
 Through a range of whole class, group and individual activities, pupils can explore sounds, actively listen, compose and perform.

 Wherever appropriate, pupils who have instrument lessons are invited to bring their instruments into classroom music lessons.